Exercises That Improve Ankle Mobility - Dorsi Flexion

 Lack of dorsi flexion is often associated with knee injuries (ACL injuries and osteoarthritis) and in increased foot pronation (hyper-pronation) which in turn is often a factor in cases of Plantar Fasciitis (and other foot problems).
 We lose our ability to dorsi flex from injuries such as ankle sprains (ATFL injuries), surgeries, or anything that forces us to immobilize the ankle for a long period of time (casting).

-There are two factors we consider when assessing dorsi flexion: first is your ability to perform the action, second is the different between the right and left ankles.
+There are two factors we consider when assessing dorsi flexion: first is your ability to perform the action, second is the differences between the right and left ankles.

 This is a rather subtle test, with changes being measured in very small increments (you will need a measuring tape for this test).
 Be sure to watch the video first!